raynamharris/2022-oct-cfde-demo/INSTALL.md

-# Installing the necessary software on an AWS instance
+# Installing the necessary software

+## Option 1: Using MyBinder

+1. Create a `.binder/environment.yml` file with the necessary software, using conda instead of mamba.
+2. Create a `.binder/postBuild` file to pip install the drs client.
+3. Visit mybinder.org to create a binder.

+## Option 2: Using AWS and JupyterHub

 [![hackmd-github-sync-badge](https://hackmd.io/rrjnYcZ3QemfuDpt82oomw/badge)](https://hackmd.io/rrjnYcZ3QemfuDpt82oomw)